-It is known that efficiency of TCP as a transport protocol degrades when lossy links are present in the routing path [6][4], such as in the case of wireless links.
+It is known that efficiency of TCP as a transport protocol degrades when lossy links are present in the routing path [1][6], such as in the case of wireless links.
 For this reason, the UMTS link layer implements the Radio Link Control (RLC) protocol that masks the lossy channel to upper layers through retransmissions.
-In this way, in-order packet delivery and loss probability less than 1% are provided [1].
-The reliability of the link layer comes at the cost of an highly variable segments delay as seen at the transport layer when frames are retransmitted at the link layer, thus possibly leading to spurious timeouts [10].
+In this way, in-order packet delivery and loss probability less than 1% are provided [3].
+The reliability of the link layer comes at the cost of an highly variable segments delay as seen at the transport layer when frames are retransmitted at the link layer, thus possibly leading to spurious timeouts [11].
 The impact of spurious timeouts has been studied extensively so far and it has been often considered as one of the major causes of TCP throughput degradation.
-However, against this common belief authors in [5] have found that, in the case of a welldesigned UMTS network and in the static scenario, the number of spurious timeouts is very low, thus having negligible impact on TCP throughput.
+However, against this common belief authors in [15] have found that, in the case of a well-designed UMTS network and in the static scenario, the number of spurious timeouts is very low, thus having negligible impact on TCP throughput.

 Another issue raised by the UMTS link layer is the variability of the available bandwidth that is caused by the channel state scheduling.
-In [1] authors address both rate and delay variabilities, showing the negative effects of delay variability on throughput achieved by TCP.
+In [3] authors address both rate and delay variabilities, showing the negative effects of delay variability on throughput achieved by TCP.

 In this paper we present the results obtained through an extensive campaign of measurements obtained over a live UMTS network.
-Both downlink and uplink measurements of goodputs, round trip times (RTT), queuing times, packet loss ratios, number of timeouts and Jain Fairness Indices (JFI) have been collected.
-We have considered three different TCP stacks that are available in the Linux kernel: TCP NewReno [12], which is the congestion control algorithm standardized by the Internet Engineering Task Force (IETF), TCP BIC [16], which is the default congestion control algorithm adopted by the Linux operating system, and TCP Westwood+, which has been proposed in [13,11] and is also available in the Linux kernel.
+Both downlink and uplink measurements of goodputs, RTTs, queuing times, packet loss ratios, number of timeouts and Jain Fairness Indices have been collected.
+We have considered three different TCP stacks that are available in the Linux kernel: TCP NewReno [7], which is the congestion control algorithm standardized by IETF, TCP BIC [16], which is the default congestion control algorithm adopted by the Linux operating system, and TCP Westwood+, which has been proposed in [8,12] and is also available in the Linux kernel.